 In the Platonic conception, art works are seen as a duality comprising the "real" Idea and the "symbolic" Representation (Fourie 2010 p.
 203).
-Although some art forms, such as Motion Pictures, Visual Arts and perhaps Dance, arguably bring the idea and its representation closer to some form of unity, Art Music has traditionally maintained a strict separation between the scored representation and the embodied performance.
+Although some art forms, such as film and perhaps dance, arguably bring the idea and its representation closer to some form of unity, Art Music has traditionally maintained a strict separation between the scored representation and the embodied performance.
 Since the development of European music notation as we have known it (in the tenth century by the Italian monk Guido d'Arezzo), the process of composition parted from that of performance and the notion of a musical 'work' as an abstracted standalone entity emerged.
 The notated score became a code for the trained musician to translate into the performed 'temporal' music.